 The line between gamesmanship and cheating, in any sport, is usually pretty blurred and there are always people willing to push their luck.
-After Jos Buttler’s ‘mankad’ incident recently, debate has opened up once again about what is – and isn’t – acceptable in sport.
+After Jos Buttler’s ‘mankad’ incident last year, debate raged about what is – and isn’t – acceptable in cricket.

 Gamesmanship or Cheating?

 The definition of gamesmanship is ‘the art or practice of winning games by questionable expedients without actually violating the rules’.
 In football, for example, there is no moral disgust reserved for claiming for a throw-in or a corner that you know very well isn’t yours – it happens all the time and all of us who have played football have done it.
 Yet it is a blatant attempt at deception and, technically, against the laws of the game – though it is never, ever punished and would be considered by most, at worst, as a bit of harmless gamesmanship, and certainly not cheating.
 Another form of deception in football is diving – something, in Britain at least, widely considered blatant cheating and highly immoral.
 Each of these modes of deception, under the laws of the game, fall under ‘unsporting behaviour’ – an ‘attempt to deceive the referee’.
 But is one necessarily morally worse than the other?